e-sites/ESArcProgressView/README.md

 #### `removeArcProgressView:`

-Remove a particual `ESArcProgressView` from the view stack.
+Remove a particular `ESArcProgressView` from the view stack.
 This method will reposition the remaining progress views accordingly.

 | Parameter 	| Type  | Description
 |-------	|------ |----------